-Street Lights Movie Review
+Street Lights Movie Review: Shines Adequately!

 Other Departments

 Street Lights was shot in various locations in Kerala and Tamil Nadu.
-The cinematography department of the film has been handled by Sadat Sainudeen.
-The editing of the film is by Manoj.
+The cinematography department of the film has been handled by Sadat Sainudeen and he has done a splendid job by setting some brilliant frames.
+Editing by Manoj is good but a better work was required for the second half of the movie.
+The action sequences were indeed good.

-Stay tuned with Filmibeat to read the complete review of Street Lights..